tebri11/en-for-designers/year-review/index.md

 10. What advice would you give to students going into this subject next year?
-- Go to class and enjoy them.
+- Go to class and enjoy these English lessons.